 Urmson's post was the company's first official update since 2012 on a project that is part of the company's secretive Google X lab.

 In initial iterations, human drivers would be expected to take control if the computer fails.
 The promise is that, eventually, there would be no need for a driver.
 Passengers could read, daydream, even sleep — or work — while the car drives.

 That day is still years away, cautioned Navigant's Alexander.

-He noted that Google's retrofitted Lexus RX450H SUVs have a small tower on the roof that uses lasers to map the surrounding area.
+He noted that Google's retrofitted Lexus RX450H SUVs have a small tower on their roofs that uses lasers to map the surrounding area.
 Automakers want to hide that technology in a car's existing shape, he said.
 And even once cars are better than humans at driving, it will still take several years to get the technology from development to large-scale production.

-For now, Google is focused on the predictably common challenges of city driving.
+For now, Google is focused on the predictably common tasks of city driving.

-To deal with cyclists, engineers have taught the software to predict likely behavior based on thousands of real-life encounters, according to Google spokeswoman Courtney Hohne.
+To deal with cyclists, engineers have taught the software to predict likely behavior based on thousands of encounters during the approximately 10,000 miles (16,000 kilometers) the cars have driven autonomously on city streets, according to Google spokeswoman Courtney Hohne.
 The software plots the car's path accordingly — then reacts if something unexpected happens.

 Before recent breakthroughs, Google had contemplated mapping all the world's stop signs.
 Now the technology can read stop signs, including those held in the hands of school crossing guards, Hohne said.

 While the car knows to stop, just when to start again is still a challenge, partly because the cars are programmed to drive defensively.
 At a four-way stop, Google's cars have been known to wait in place as other cars edge out into the intersection.